madbrow007/madbrow007/README.md

 - 👋 Hi, I’m @madbrow007 aka Madison!
 - 👀 I really like programming and learning new technologies!
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning AIML
 - 📫 How to reach me: madbrow007@gmail.com

 <!---